V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 	<img src="assets/img/misc/Porg-City/13-DevTools-object_passwd.png">
 </p>

-Looking at the object of the bot answer, we can find the `Embeds` data, where we can found a cdn discord link containing the file.
+Looking at the object of the bot answer, we can find the `Embeds` data, where we can found an `url` with a cdn discord link pointing to the attachments file.

 Open that link to download the `/etc/passwd` file and retrieve it's content.

 <p align="center">
 	<img src="assets/img/misc/Porg-City/14-DevTools-link_passwd.png">